pivotal/docs-tas-adapter/install-prerequisites.md

 * Contour for ingress control.
    * If you are installing on a Tanzu Community Edition workload cluster, see [Contour Package](https://tanzucommunityedition.io/docs/latest/package-readme-contour-1.19.1/) in the Tanzu Community Edition documentation.
-   * If you have installed Tanzu Application Platform, this package is installed as part of either the `full` or `dev` profiles.
+   * If you have installed Tanzu Application Platform, this package is installed as part of either the `full` or `light` profiles.
-   * To install open source Contour, see the [Contour documentation](https://projectcontour.io/getting-started/).
    > **Note:** You must configure Contour's ingress to provision a LoadBalancer.
 See [Configure LoadBalancer for Contour ingress](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-install.html#configure-loadbalancer-for-contour-ingress-5) in _Installing Part II: Profiles_.

 After you have installed these prerequisites, proceed to [Installing Application Service Adapter](install.md).